arnavgautam/TreeHacks2015/HOLs/HOL-NodejsAzureWebSitesVMs-OSX/HOL.md

 	_Creating a Virtual Machine - Virtual Machine Operation System Selection_

 	> **Note:** You can also upload your own customized image for your virtual machine, using the **Images** section.
 An image is a virtual hard drive (VHD) file that you can use as a template to create a new virtual machine.
-When you choose to create a virtual machine from an image, Windows Azure creates a disk for you from the image, and then it uses it for the virtual machine.
+When you choose to create a virtual machine from an image, Microsoft Azure creates a disk for you from the image, and then it uses it for the virtual machine.

 1. In the **Virtual Machine Configuration** page, type a **Virtual Machine Name** and set the **New User Name** to **azureuser**.
 Uncheck the **upload compatible ssh ket for authentication**, check  **Provide Password** and type a password for your virtual machine.
 Leave the default **Size** for it.
 Click the **right arrow** to continue.
 Make note of the administrator username and password as you will use them later to connect to the virtual machine.